 Chronic Conditions / Diseases At WholePerson Therapeutics, we realize that chronic diseases are more than a medical condition, they’re a barrier preventing people from living their lives to the fullest.
 With more than five years of experience, our female-owned, veteran-owned company provides occupational therapy, chronic pain management, and chronic disease management for:

 One in four Americans suffers from some kind of persistent pain.
 Chronic pain can lead to a loss of participation in family or professional roles, sleep problems, anxiety, and difficulty with everyday activities.
 Our chronic pain management methods can work for you.
+We help eliminate chronic pain by treating the source rather than the symptom.
+Your body is a machine that squeaks when there is a disruption in the system.
+This squeak presents as pain, stiffness, difficulty moving.
+The cause of the squeak ranges from nutrition imbalance to decreased muscle strength.
+We help you identify the disruption and repair it for a better quality of life.

 More than one hundred inflammatory and noninflammatory conditions are categorized as arthritis, and they can affect the joints and the tissues surrounding them.
 This causes joint and muscle pain, morning stiffness, fatigue, and swelling.
 Reach out for more information on our arthritis therapy.